NoCtrlZ/goshimmer/plugins/qnode/README.md

 it starts value tangle emulator and web server for the FairRulette smart contract.
 To access fair roulette PoC type in browser [http://localhost:2000](http://localhost:2000)

+## Pull Request
+If your PR is not finished, the PR title should be included `wip` string.